berntsim/TFY4235/README.txt

-Hello, this is the readme
+TFY4235 is a course lectured at the Norwegian University of Science and Technology.